apache/beam/contributor-docs/code-change-guide.md

 ## Run your pipeline with modified beam code

-To apple code changed to your pipeline, we recommend that you start with a separate branch.
+To apple code changes to your pipeline, we recommend that you start with a separate branch.

 * If you're making a pull request or want to test a change with the dev branch, start from Beam HEAD ([master](https://github.com/apache/beam/tree/master)).